Skip to main content

 )

-Works for IPv4 too.
+IPv4 works the same way.
 For rotation patterns and freebind details, see Source Address Binding.

 What's not on this page

-What's here is the everyday set.
-For everything else (WithForceHTTP3, WithKeyLogFile, WithECHFrom, WithCustomFingerprint, WithSessionCache, and friends), see Reference: Options.
+This page covers the everyday set.
+For the rest (WithForceHTTP3, WithKeyLogFile, WithECHFrom, WithCustomFingerprint, WithSessionCache, and the rest of the surface), see Reference: Options.